 As a content marketing agency passionate about tailored marketing solutions, we’re all about demographics.
 If you want to relate and connect with your audience, you need to be talking to the right people on the right platforms.
-You wouldn’t try to promote your latest juicy cheeseburgers to a community of vegans.
+You wouldn’t try to promote your latest juicy cheeseburgers to a community of vegans would you?
 We’ve talked about marketing to millennials.
-Now, let’s take a look at marketing to Gen Z.
+As this is one of our most popular articles, we have updated it for 2022.
+Now, let’s look at marketing to Gen Z.

 Marketing to Gen Z – Meet Your Demographic

 The coolest kids on the block are extremely value-conscious and largely driven by innovation, technology, and social media.
 However, they are drawn to different values and have way different expectations and spending habits than Millennials.
 Speaking of spending habits, some of the Gen Zs have purchasing power while others don’t but still influence household spending (food, drinks, gadgets, and clothes included), big time.

 With this in mind, here’s marketing to Gen Z in a nutshell:

 - According to Pew Research Centre, 1996 was set as the last birth year for Millennials.
 This means anyone born from 1997 onwards is part of the ‘new’ Gen Z demographic.
 There’s been a bit of difficulty deciding when Gen Z ends, but the consensus is somewhere between 2012 and 2017.